ardalis/Specification/docs/index.md

 ## Docs theme notes

 This docs site is using the [Just the Docs theme](https://just-the-docs.github.io/just-the-docs/).
 Details on how to configure its metadata and navigation can be found [here](https://just-the-docs.github.io/just-the-docs/docs/navigation-structure/).

+## Frequently Asked Questions (FAQ)

+Q. Which versions of EF and EF Core can I use? <br>
+A. Ardalis.Specification sets the minimum required version only.
+(EF Core 6.0.6 and EF 6.4.4) But you are free to explicity install higher versions if you like.